-In the early Christian Era, the remoteness of the islands brought monks and other mystics, who sought to remove themselves from the broader world of sin and wealth.
+In the early Christian Era, the remoteness of the three islands brought monks and other mystics, who sought to remove themselves from the broader world of sin and wealth.
 Saint Enda established the first monastery in Ireland on Inishmore in the 5th century AD.
 Later in the Middle Ages there were over ten monasteries on Inishmore alone, while most of Ireland’s early saints had a connection with the islands.
 Among the most atmospheric ruins are those at Na Seacht dTeampaill, with two churches and several high crosses, and Teampall Bheanáin, a tiny hermitage believed to be from the 11th to 13th centuries.

-In the late 19th century, the islands attracted Irish nationalists and cultural figures associated with the Gaelic Revival, who sought an unbroken heritage of Irish language, beliefs, and culture.
+In the late 19th century, the west coast islands attracted Irish nationalists and cultural figures associated with the Gaelic Revival, who sought an unbroken heritage of Irish language, beliefs, and culture.
 Patrick Pearce, one of the leaders of the 1916 Easter Uprising that proclaimed the Republic of Ireland, lived on the islands in order to learn Irish.
 The islands were also visited by writers such as W.B.
 Yeats, Lady Gregory, and J.M.
 Synge, and inspired many of their Celtic Revival works.
 Like the similar Blasket Islands in County Kerry, a number of the most acclaimed Irish-language writers come from the Aran Islands, including Liam O’Flaherty and Máirtín Ó Direáin.

 Odyssey Traveller visits the Aran Islands as part of our Tour of Ireland.
 While most visitors come to the islands on a day tour from Doolin or Galway City, we stay overnight on Inishmore, so that you can soak up the fascinating traditional culture of the islands.